HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Canonical implementation

-Canonical tags have three [implementation methods](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls):
+`canonical` tags have three [implementation methods](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls):

 1. In the HTTP headers (via the Link HTTP header)
 2. In the HTML’s `<head>` section of a page